gabyx/ApproxMVBB/README.md

 computes an approximation of the minimal volume bounding box in the following steps:

 1. **An approximation of the diameter** (direction which realizes the diameter: ``z`` ) of the points ``pts`` is computed.
-   The value ``epsilon`` is the absolut tolarance for the approximation of the diameter and has the same units as the points ``pts`` (in the example 0.001 meter)
+   The value ``epsilon`` is the absolute tolerance for the approximation of the diameter and has the same units as the points ``pts`` (in the example 0.001 meter)
 2. The points are projected into the plane perpendicular to the direction ``z``
 3. An approximation of the diameter of the projected points in 2D is computed (direction ``x`` )
 4. **The initial approximate bounding box** ``A`` is computed in the orthogonal frame ``[x,y,z]``
 5. **A first optional optimization loop** is performed (parameter ``mvbbDiamOptLoops`` specifies how many loops) by computing the minimal volume bounding box over a direction ``t`` where the direction ``t`` is choosen sequentially from the current optimal bounding box solution.
-The algorithm starts with the directions of the box ``A``. *This optimzation works with all points in ``pts`` and might use a lot of time*
+The algorithm starts with the directions of the box ``A``. *This optimization works with all points in ``pts`` and might use a lot of time*
 5. **The initial bounding box** ``A`` is used as a tight fit around the points ``pts`` to compute a **representative sample** ``RS`` of the point cloud.
 The value ``pointSamples`` defines how many points are used for the exhaustive grid search procedure in the next step